-The effort is now and up and running with the capacity to analyze 5 000 COVID-19 samples a day.
-All Swedish regions are offered to use the facility and send samples for analysis (and can enter an agreement with the Public Health Agency of Sweden for this purpose).
-Currently, samples primarily come from personnel in healthcare and elderly care (priority group 2), but the laboratory is expanding to analyze samples from personnel in vital society functions (priority group 3) as well, based on recommendations from the Public Health Agency of Sweden.
+The effort has now ceased, as Karolinska Institutet returns to regular laboratory activites as per January 1, 2021.
+The testing capacity at its peak was able to analyze 5 000 COVID-19 samples a day.
+All Swedish regions were offered to use the facility and send samples for analysis.
+Samples primarily came from personnel in healthcare and elderly care (priority group 2), but the laboratory also analyzed samples from personnel in vital society functions (priority group 3), based on recommendations from the Public Health Agency of Sweden.

 Coordinator: Lars Engstrand (SciLifeLab/Karolinska Institutet)

-The laboratory is located at the Centre for Translational Microbiome Research (CTMR), directed by Lars Engstrand and located at Karolinska Institutet and SciLifeLab.
+The laboratory was located at the Centre for Translational Microbiome Research (CTMR), directed by Lars Engstrand and located at Karolinska Institutet and SciLifeLab.